randyrossi/vicii-kawari/README.md

 # VICII-Kawari

 ## What is VICII-Kawari?
 VICII-Kawari is a hardware replacement for the VIC-II (Video Interface Chip II) found in Commodore 64 home computers.
+In addition to being compatible with the original VIC-II 6567/6569 chips, a number of enhancements are also available.

 This project contains: